sakuli/sakuli.github.io/content/docs/01_getting_started.md

 Sakuli is not limited to work with only a single browser.
 When installing multiple WebDriver packages, you can easily switch between multiple browsers.

+**Regarding Windows Users:** On Windows machines, you will have to manually add the respective WebDriver location to your path, otherwise Sakuli will not be able to find it.
+Once you installed a WebDriver package via npm, you'll be prompted with its installation path, so you can easily add it to your `%PATH%` variable.

+*Sample path:* `%USERPROFILE%\AppData\Roaming\npm\node_modules\chromedriver\lib\chromedriver\`

 ## Setup your first test